vincent2v/photobooth/Home.md

 `git clone https://github.com/andreknieriem/photobooth.wiki.git`

-To update your local Wiki copy with latest changes you only need to run `git fetch origin && git checkout origin/master` from Terminal.
+To update your local Wiki copy with latest changes you only need to run `git pull` from Terminal.

 #### Wiki History
 View all changes made in this Wiki [here](_history).